dtklumpp/wayfarer-djr/README.md

 1. Select a city from the interactive map
 1. Basic data validation and error handling
 1. Send a welcome email after acccount creation

-1. Create a color using the HTS sliders
-1. Click "convert" to convert into hex values
-1. OR, click "Save Color" to start a palette
-1. Keep adding more colors!
-1. Re-order colors in your palette with the "+" & "-" knobs
-1. Delete a color with the "X"
-1. Press "Hex" to convert everything and start a new palette
-1. Confirmation before delete
-1. Slug URLs
-1. Relative published dates for posts

 ## Examples-of-Use